christroutner/insight-docker/README.md

 **Note**: It's important that the [bitcoin.conf](config/testnet-example/bitcoin.conf) file get copied to the `~/blockchain-data` directory.
 If it is not, bitcore will generate it's own (incorrect) copy.
-If things are behaving as expected, inspect the `~/blockchain-data/bitcoin.conf` file first.
+If things are behaving unexpectedly, inspect the `~/blockchain-data/bitcoin.conf` file first.
+The `./run-image` script will copy the config file before starting the image.

 ## Ideas for future improvement: